-Recently, Texarkana Arkansas Police K-9 Officer Randy McAdams with K-9 ‘Gus’ attended the United States Police Canine Association (USPCA) Region 20 Canine certification and competition in Texarkana.
+Recently, Texarkana Arkansas Police K-9 Officer Randy McAdams with K-9 ‘Gus’ attended the United States Police Canine Association (USPCA) Region 20 Canine certification and competition in McKinney, Texas.
 This certification tests all aspects of K-9 handling including patrol functions and narcotics detection, which the handler and dog have to pass to continue working together at their law enforcement agency.
-In addition to certification, the handlers and their dogs compete against other teams within the region for placement in several categories including the prestigious Overall Patrol Handler/Dog Award.
+In addition to certification, the handlers and their dogs compete against other teams within the region for placement in several categories including the prestigious Overall Top Dog Award.

-While attending the annual certification during March 11-15, Officer McAdams and K-9 “Gus” a 4 ˝ year old Shepherd from Czechoslovakia, performed well above the recognized standard.
+While attending the annual certification during March 31st – April 4th, Officer McAdams and K-9 “Gus” a 5 ˝ year old Shepherd from Czechoslovakia, performed well above the recognized standard.
 The certification process is a weeklong testing and evaluation procedure which includes several areas of assessment.
-The competition included 21 canine teams, some of which have been recognized or competed nationally during previous certifications, such as Officer McAdams and K-9 Gus.
-McAdams and Gus placed within the top three in nearly every category and received honors of taking Second Place overall.
-This is Officer McAdams and Gus’s third regional trial and certification competition.
-The team has placed in the top four overall as Handler and Dog for the last three years at each Regional Trial, as well as first place patrol team in 2011 and second place patrol team in 2012 with the K-9 teams from Texarkana, TX.
-All of which are remarkable.
-Also, Officer McAdams and Gus have qualified for the USPCA National Competition every year.
-However, city budget constraints have prevented the team to compete on the national level.
+The competition included 24 canine teams, some of which have been recognized or competed nationally during previous certifications, such as Officer McAdams and K-9 Gus.
+McAdams and Gus placed within the top three in nearly every category and received honors of taking Top Dog overall.
+This is Officer McAdams and Gus’s forth regional trial and certification competition.
+This team has placed in the top four overall as Handler and Dog for the last four years at each Regional Trial, as well as first place patrol team in 2011 and second place patrol team in 2012 and 2013 with the K-9.
+This year proved to be even more remarkable with the team achieving the following;

 When not backing other officers on high priority police calls, preparing for certification, training or working a special event like festivals or the fair, McAdams and Gus can be found assisting other law enforcement officers and agencies who continually call upon the team to assist with traffic stops, drug detection, lost, wanted and escaped subjects.
 This activity amounts to over 2100 calls a year resulting in the arrests of over 200 criminals, not to mention locating subjects who are lost, suicidal, or have escaped from custody.